Idris Ahmed Mia: Career

 Mia had close relations with Sher-e-Bangla A. K. Fazlul Huq.
 He was a member of the Krishak Praja Party's central committee and one of its regional leaders.
 In 1928, Mia was elected as the President of the Durlavpur Union Board.
 After that, he was elected as the Vice-Chairman of the Malda District Board.
-At the 1937 Bengal election, Mia was successfully elected to the South Malda constituency at the Bengal Legislative Assembly, defeating his rival, an influential All-India Muslim League candidate.
+At the 1937 Bengal election, Mia was elected to the South Malda constituency at the Bengal Legislative Assembly, defeating his rival, an influential All-India Muslim League candidate.

 After the Partition of Bengal in 1947, Mia was elected as a member of the Rajshahi District Board.
 He was successful at the 1954 East Bengal election as a United Front candidate, winning a seat at the East Bengal Legislative Assembly.

 Whilst in eight grade, Mia founded a school on his own initiative.
 In his entire life, he established eight educational institutions.
 In 1956, as a political adviser to the provincial chief minister, he played an important role in acquiring land on behalf of the Government of Pakistan along with the District Magistrate for the establishment of the University of Rajshahi.
 Later, he was elected as the senior most Senate member of the University of Rajshahi twice.

 In addition to social service and politics, he has written several research-based books in his life, some of which are among his published works: